 I couldn’t control the disapproving look I shot Dave for entering late and cramping my space.
 To which the instructor responded, “We make space for everybody here,” without one ounce of attitude.

-When I went to make space, I saw the woman on my right wasn’t moving much.
+I went to make space, and then noticed the woman on my right.
+She wasn’t moving much.
 She went from 4 wood planks to 3.
 This left me with half a wood plank between me and Dave.
-(Side note: I later noticed the guy on her other side had a huge pool of sweat around his mat.
-She must’ve known his sweating style, therefore needed to keep a distance.
+(Side note: Later I saw the guy on her other side had a huge pool of sweat around his mat.
+She probably knew he was a big sweater, and she needed to keep a distance.
 I could relate!)

 Class continued.
 It was hot, sweaty and crowded.
-I tried not to think about how miserable I felt.
-I couldn’t help myself.
-I noticed every drop of sweat that splashed near my mat screamed for my attention.
+I felt miserable.
+Every drop of sweat that splashed near my mat screamed for my attention.
 It was unbearable!

 Is that his sweat?
 Or is it mine?
 Whose sweat is this?!?

 To say I was distracted was an understatement.
 I was obsessed over every drop of sweat in my proximity.

 Your extra weight is like the other people’s sweat in my yoga class.
 It takes over the experience.

 Whether you’re shopping for new clothes, trying on outfits at home, or eating out in a restaurant with friends, your extra weight is the main focus — constantly calling your attention, “Hey!
 Don’t forget about me!
 I’m still here!“

 This is what happened to me with other people’s sweat.

 I allowed it to become my main focus.